vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

 <a name="basic_assumptions"></a>
 __Basic Assumptions about the load balanced environment:__
 * Adding or removing nodes to or from the cluster is infrequent.
-New nodes need to be added manually.
+New nodes need to be added manually and this takes some time.
 * Configuration changes are relatively infrequent and some downtime in ability to change configuration can be tolerated.
   (The cluster uses a master-slave model and the configuration master is not replicated.)